PHP-DI/ZF1-Bridge/README.md

     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar install

+Please be aware that the quickstart uses [annotations](http://php-di.org/doc/annotations.html).
+Since PHP-DI 5 annotations are disabled by default, please follow [the installation instructions to enable them](http://php-di.org/doc/annotations.html).

 **Note**: I tried not to diverge too much from the official quickstart.
 So the code may look messy, but that's how the ZF quickstart is ;)